November 6, 2013

 Dr. Mathew J. Burrows

-Director, Strategic Foresight Initiative, Brent Scowcroft Center on International Security, Atlantic Council
+Director, Foresight, Strategy, and Risks Initiative, Scowcroft Center for Strategy and Security, Atlantic Council

-Mathew J. Burrows is director of the Atlantic Council's Strategic Foresight Initiative in the Brent Scowcroft Center on International Security.
+Mathew J. Burrows is director of the Atlantic Council's Foresight, Strategy, and Risks Initiative in the Scowcroft Center for Strategy and Security.
 Before joining the Council, Dr. Burrows was appointed counselor to the US National Intelligence Council (NIC) in 2007 and director of the Analysis and Production Staff (APS) in 2010.
 He was the principal drafter for the NIC publication Global Trends 2030: Alternative Worlds.
 In 2005, he was asked to set up and direct the NIC's new Long Range Analysis Unit, which is now known as the Strategic Futures Group.
 Dr. Burrows joined the CIA in 1986, where he served as analyst for the Directorate of Intelligence (DI), covering Western Europe, including the development of European institutions such as the European Union.
 From 1998 to 1999, he was the first holder of the Intelligence Community Fellowship and served at the Council on Foreign Relations in New York.
 Other previous positions included assignments as special assistant to the US UN Ambassador Richard Holbrooke (1999-2001) and deputy national security advisor to US Treasury Secretary Paul O'Neill (2001-02).
 He is a member of the DI's Senior Analyst Service.

 Dr. Tim Campbell